stelligent/mutato/docs/mvp.md

 }
 ```

-### 3.2 EntryPoint Architecture

-Mu2/CDK constructs can be referenced in the `mu.yml` file.
-Constructs referenced
-in the YAML file can be either in the form of a simple string or the following
-format: `<package name>/<construct name>`.

-If the string version is given (no slashes in the name), the construct refers to
-an internal Mu2 construct under `lib/` (e.g `MuFargate`).

-If the package format is given, Mu2 looks under context folder's `node_modules`
-directory for the installed package and imports the construct that way.
-This is
-how Mu2 can be extended.
-Extensibility is only possible in NodeJS in MVP.
-An
-example would be `@aws-cdk/aws-ecs-patterns/ApplicationLoadBalancedEc2Service`.
-The example breaks down to package: `@aws-cdk/aws-ecs-patterns` and named type
-of `ApplicationLoadBalancedEc2Service`.
-Another example would be a local module:
-`./my-app-constructs/index.js/MyCustomConstruct`.
-In this example, package is
-`./my-app-constructs/index.js` and named type is `MyCustomConstruct`.
-This can
-be inferred by the fact that this string starts with `./`.
+### 3.3 YAML preprocessing

 The YAML is pre-processed before construct initialization.
+A version string must
-The YAML file can
+indicate the version of Mu2 the YAML targets.
+The YAML file can contain the
-contain the following dynamic variables:
+following dynamic variables:

 - environment strings: `${VAR}` which resolves to the environment variable
 - the pointer strings: `${construct:property}`.
-During initialization,
+During initialization, resolves
-  resolves to a property of a construct.
+  to a property of another construct.
 Pointer strings always contain a colon

 The CLI goes through the YAML file, creates a CDK stack and initializes all the
 constructs one by one.
 During the initialization process, a dependency graph is